[CHECKLIST] 10 Safety Tips in the Grow Room

 8. Place Sanitation at the Heart of Your SOPs

-Daily end-of-shift cleaning routines for all tools and workspaces are essential for preventing the spread of pests and diseases within the grow facility.
-This might seem obvious, but it helps to put those routines on paper–and to communicate them clearly to all team members.
+Daily end-of-shift cleaning routines for all tools and workspaces are essential for preventing the spread of pests and diseases within the cultivation facility.
+This might seem obvious, but it helps to put those routines on paper and communicate them clearly to all team members.
 This regular sanitation practice maintains a clean and safe environment for plants and people alike.
-It’s also good habit formation practice, which can encourage greater awareness of safety precautions throughout the rest of the facility.
+It’s also a good habit-forming practice, which can encourage greater awareness of safety precautions throughout the rest of the facility.

 Establish daily end-of-shift cleaning routines for all tools and workspaces to maintain a hygienic environment.